UUPharmacometrics/xpose4/cran-comments.md

   - The mis-spelled words come from referencing papers on our methods as requested by CRAN.

-* For devel R version on Travis and on Appveyor:
+* For devel R version on Travis:

     > * checking for future file timestamps ...
 NOTE
     > unable to verify current time (17:15, 17:68)

-  - This seems like a spurious problem with the testing systems.
+  - This seems do happen sporadically and seems like a spurious problem with the testing system.

-* GitHub Actions, all platforms

-    > * checking CRAN incoming feasibility ...
-NOTE
-    > Maintainer: ‘Andrew C. Hooker <andrew.hooker@farmaci.uu.se>’

-  - My name hasn't changed but my email address has changed.

 ## Downstream dependencies